-(a) Proposed amendments; advice and consent of Senate; declaration of non-acceptance the Convention or may request a conference for amending the Convention in accordance with article IX of the Convention.
+(a) Proposed amendments; advice and consent of Senate; declaration of non-acceptance

+The Secretary of State, with the concurrence of the Secretary, may propose amendments to the Convention or may request a conference for amending the Convention in accordance with article IX of the Convention.
 An amendment communicated to the United States in accordance with article IX(2) of the Convention may be accepted for the United States by the President, with the advice and consent of the Senate.
 The President may make a declaration that the United States does not accept an amendment.